augustjanse/opencensus-java/report.md

 Instana is a APM that can be used for automatic visualization and performance analysis.
 The class `InstanaExporterHandler` handles a `Span` and exports its data in different formats.
 The class contains the function `convertToJson()` that converts the data to a JSON string.

+None of the methods are outrageously long, but all of them except for `create()` could feasibly be shortened.
+Our opinion is that this project is mostly well factored already, with only small improvements possible.

 ## Coverage

 ### Tools